DHTMLX/docs-todolist/docs/guides/configuration.md

 ![due_date](../assets/due_date.png)

-Dates of tasks that have not been completed by the due date appear in red.
+Dates of overdue tasks appear in red.

 ![due_date](../assets/overdue_task.png)

-This validation works by default.

-To disable this functionality, set the `validate` setting inside the `date` parameter of the [`taskShape`](api/configs/taskshape_config.md) property to `false`.
+Validation is enabled by default.
+To disable it, set `taskShape.date.validate` to `false`.
+See the [`taskShape`](api/configs/taskshape_config.md) reference for details.
 The code snippet below turns off due date validation:

 ~~~js {5-10}
 const list = new ToDo("#root", {